52pc Pakistanis satisfied with Imran’s tenure

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Fifty-two percent of Pakistanis believe that Imran Khan’s tenure as Prime Minister of the country will be better than the previous government, according to the Gilani Research Foundation survey carried out by Gallup & Gilani Pakistan, reported the local media on Saturday.
+ISLAMABAD: The 52 percent of Pakistanis believe that Imran Khan’s tenure as Prime Minister of the country will be better than the previous government, according to Gilani Research Foundation Survey carried out by Gallup & Gilani Pakistan, reported local media on Saturday.

-ISLAMABAD: Fifty-two percent of Pakistanis believe that Imran Khan’s tenure as Prime Minister of the country will be better than the previous government, according to the Gilani Research Foundation survey carried out by Gallup & Gilani Pakistan, reported the local media on Saturday.
+ISLAMABAD: The 52 percent of Pakistanis believe that Imran Khan’s tenure as Prime Minister of the country will be better than the previous government, according to Gilani Research Foundation Survey carried out by Gallup & Gilani Pakistan, reported local media on Saturday.